 But surely only an idiot would invest in a portfolio of high quality company stocks when the market chart looks like that...

 As Mark Twain said, 'History doesn't repeat itself, but it often rhymes.'

 Finally, I wish you a happy New Year and thank you for your continued support for our Fund.
-My colleagues and I look forward to seeing many of you at our Annual Shareholders' Meeting on 26th February 2019 and to trying to answer any questions you may have.
-Please see the enclosed invitation for details.

 Yours sincerely,